 Student teams collaboratively analyze, present, and respond to questions posed by a panel of judges.
 Students compete with teams from various business colleges from around the world.
 The experience promises to challenge students' moral reasoning, provide a wonderful networking opportunity, and in the end, raise students' awareness of the importance of corporate social responsibility.
 Competition held in October, at the University of Arizona, Eller School of Management, in Tucson, AZ.

 The 2014 International Business Ethics Case Competition (IBECC) is a competition in which teams of undergraduate or graduate students present the legal, financial, and ethical aspects of a case as well as their solution.
 Competitions take place in Tucson, Arizona.
-The competition will be held in conjunction with the Ethics and Compliance Officer Association's Sponsoring Partner Forum.
+The competition is held in conjunction with the Ethics and Compliance Officer Association's Sponsoring Partner Forum.

 Watch the winning 90 second presentation on YouTube.